gavanderhoorn/rtr_moveit/README.md

 The parameter lookup iterates over all roadmap names of each group and loads all roadmap files that can be found.
 This makes the use of either `default` or `roadmaps` optional.
-Groups without any valid roadmaps are left out.
+Groups without any valid roadmaps are not available for planning.
 If no group with a valid roadmap was found the plugin initialization fails with an error.

 ## Developers: Quick update code repositories